Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection: Methodology

 \subsubsection{Edge-based Semantic Structure Detection}

 This method utilizes properties of typical PV power plant installations: distinctive frames of individual PV modules and perpendicular structures that typically consist of multiple aligned rows of PV modules.
-The method builds on top of the authors' previous work \citep{Kosnar2019}.

-The frames of common PV modules are made from aluminum alloy that contrasts significantly with the black surface of PV cells.
-These form distinct edges that can be easily detected.
-We start by undistorting the image, ensuring the straightness of the lines.
-To make the detection more robust and consistent, the input image is blurred by Gaussian blur.
-The kernel size of the Gaussian blur is automatically adapted to achieve the same focus measure value over time.
-The focus measure is estimated as a variance of the intensity over the image.
-The kernel size is increased until the focus measure meets the requested value.
-The Canny edge detector is used to detect edges in the processed image.

-Straight lines formed by the structure of PV modules are detected by the Hough detector.
-These lines are filtered according to their weight, which is related to the quality and length of the line.
-Two thresholds are chosen: for the longer horizontal lines and for the vertical lines.
-Multiple lines are typically detected for each physical edge of the PV modules.

-Detected lines are further clustered using hierarchical clustering as the number of clusters is a priori unknown.
-The Hausdorff distance is used to measure the distances between two lines $L$ and $K$.
-We identify a set of border points $l_0, l_1, k_0$, and $k_1$ created by the intersections between each line and the image border.
-The Hausdorff distance is the largest Euclidean distance $d$ of one line's border point to the other line.

-The clustering is stopped when the inter-cluster distance reaches a given threshold.
-Each cluster is represented by a single line in further steps.
-This representing line is computed as the vector mean of all lines.

-The perpendicular structure of PV modules is used to filter out lines that are not defined by module edges.
-The representation of lines as great circles on the Gaussian sphere allows us to detect parallel and perpendicular lines, even when distorted by perspective projection (Figure \ref{fig:gaussian_sphere}).

-Lines that are parallel in the real world have a single intersection on an image plane - the vanishing point, which can be detected on the Gaussian sphere as an intersection of respective great circles.
-When there are two sets of parallel lines, the vectors from the origin of the Gaussian sphere to their vanishing points are perpendicular, if the lines are perpendicular in the real world.
-Lines that exhibit no signs of perpendicularity are discarded from further processing.
+We employ the Canny edge detector to extract edges in the image and use the Hough transform to identify straight lines in the PV installation.
+The lines defined by module edges are mutually perpendicular, this geometric constraint is used to filter out redundant detections.

-The filtered lines are converted to an unoriented graph $G (V, E)$ where the intersections of the lines form the vertices $V$ of the graph (Figure \ref{fig:edge_detection}).
-The edge $e(v_i^l, v_{i+1}^l) \in E$ connects two vertices $v_i^l, v_{i+1}^l$ if both vertices lie on the same line and no other vertex is on the line between them.
+The filtered lines are converted to an undirected graph $G (V, E)$ where the intersections of the lines form the vertices $V$ of the graph (Figure \ref{fig:edge_detection}).
+Finally, we identify sub-graphs that represent individual PV modules and use their adjacency to infer their logical coordinates in columns and rows.

-Graph isomorphism is used to detect sub-graphs that represent individual PV modules.
-The PV module's sub-graph has exactly four vertices and four edges, where edges form a simple cycle.
-Detected sub-graphs are further filtered according to the expected module size in image and aspect ratio.
-The adjacency of sub-graphs is used to infer the logical coordinates of PV modules in the columns and rows.